Sony Xperia Z2 Review – The Good Just Got Better

 Buzz Rating:

-Editor’s TakeThe Z2 looks identical to the last-gen Xperia Z1, and we really aren’t complaining.
+Editor’s TakeThe Z2 looks identical to the last-gen Xperia Z1, and we aren’t complaining.
 The slimmer waist makes the phone a lot easier to grip.
 The phone feels solid in hand without feeling like a paperweight.
-The shatterproof glass body is beautiful and effective, as it keeps your precious phone safe from the elements.
+The shatterproof glass body is beautiful and effective, keeping your precious phone safe from the elements.

 Back to Top